 With natural daylight this big bathroom is ideal for guests in the first-floor twin and double.
 It has a bath with shower over and screen, basin set in vanity unit, WC and heated towel rail.

-Breathtaking sea views are the key feature in this elegant living room, enjoyed from floor to ceiling sash windows opening onto a Juliette balcony.
+Breathtaking sea views are the key feature in this elegant living room, enjoyed from floor to ceiling sash windows opening onto a Juliet balcony.
 The spacious room’s traditionally furnished with three sofas, occasional tables, antique furniture, a TV and gas fire to warm you during the cooler months.

 Again, this floor is split with a double, twin and bathroom off the half landing and master bedroom with en suite shower room spanning the front of the house.

 Looking over the rooftops, this light room has sturdy twin beds, a chest of drawers, bedside table and and stand on which to hand clothes and hangers.
+Storage space is limited.

 A lovely large room with Aldeburgh marshes seen in the distance through the sash windows.
 There’s a king size bed with bedside drawers, a built in wardrobe with shelves and hanging space, a small half moon table and couple of chairs.